BarakBinyamin/Firebase-Database-Demo/README.md

 # Firebase-Database-Demo
-The basics to using Google's Firebase realtime-database for an html
+The basics to using Google's Firebase realtime-database for a webapp

 <img src=demo.gif>